DUNE-DAQ/daphnemodules/docs/README.md

 @mainpage DAPHNE-libs
 @author Manuel Arroyave (marroyav)

 @description This is a collection of libraries to monitor, config and spy daphne registers.
 All the libraries are based in oei, a class with 4 functions to read and write registers via ETH.

 Basic functionality would support endpoint status.
-Endpoint_status.hpp seems like the library to test integration since it's only readout and returns feedback about the status of the timing endpoint.
+Endpoint_status.hpp seems like the library to test integration since it's only readout
+and returns feedback about the status of the timing endpoint.

 Stand alone applications:
-testip.cpp          -------> pings to every daphne board and prints success or fail gateware.cpp        -------> takes ip address and ask for the gateware running on each daphne endpoint_status.cpp -------> prints clk and timing variables on terminal. clocks.cpp          -------> execute clk config for all daphne boards. (requires echo after) ts.cpp              -------> Prints 4 consecutive ts from each board. select_mode.cpp     -------> Configures all daphnes in default data stream config. read20.cpp          -------> Prints 20 words from the spy buffer at the output of the 0 transceiver.
+testip.cpp          -------> pings to every daphne board and prints success or fail
+gateware.cpp        -------> takes ip address and ask for the gateware running on each daphne
+endpoint_status.cpp -------> prints clk and timing variables on terminal
+clocks.cpp          -------> execute clk config for all daphne boards. (requires echo after)
+ts.cpp              -------> Prints 4 consecutive ts from each board
+select_mode.cpp     -------> Configures all daphnes in default data stream config
+read20.cpp          -------> Prints 20 words from the spy buffer at the output of the 0 transceiver

-These are based in hpp files with functions to automatize sending commands for specific interfaces.
+These are based in hpp files with functions to automatize sending commands for specific interfaces

 The Booting procedure for all DAPHNEs in the detector is as follows: